Van Winden's Garden Center has a long history in Napa.

 On Feb 17, 1953, Van Winden's Garden Center officially opened and made their first sale: a Camellia.
 Peter worked at the nursery while Adrian and Jake started a landscaping business.
 Adrian was drafted into the Army in 1957, but returned to landscaping after his two year service was completed.
 The rest is history.
 Van Winden's quality and selection became well known in the Napa Valley.
 Even when the large retail chains started moving into town, Van Winden's continued to grow.

 Peter's commitment to quality, selection, and service has earned him a reputation that has carried the business for well over half a century.
 He's constantly looking to improve the business by reading and studying plants.
 Whenever he travels, Peter stops at nurseries to research new varieties of flowers and plants that can be introduced into the Napa climate.

 Another aspect owing to the nursery's longevity is a committed staff, some of whom are family.
 After Peter married his wife, Joanna, he bought the nursery from his family.
 Together they created a partnership that had Johanna handling 300 house accounts (before that age of credit cards) while Peter worked at the nursery until 6:00, then did paperwork often until midnight at home.
 In 1979, they purchased land on Big Ranch Road and started their growing grounds.
 There they grow many of the plants sold at the nursery.
 It is also where they try out new varieties to see if they are suited for the Napa Valley climate.

 Today, 5 of their 6 daughters work at the nursery, assuming various responsibilities to help run the business.
 The staff is comprised of gardening experts who have been with the nursery for years.
 The combination of loyalty and knowledge from the team has been a great contribution to Van Winden's success.

-Into his 80's now, Peter is well past conventional retirement age but according to his family, settling down will be hard to do. '
+[He turned 90 in 2019, making] Peter well past conventional retirement age.
+But according to his family, settling down will be hard to do.'